 Component 3: Production.
 Non-exam assessment.
 30% of qualification

 This component assesses one production and its evaluative analysis.
 Learners produce:

 • either a short film (4-5 minutes) or a screenplay for a short film (1600-1800 words) plus a digitally photographed storyboard of a key section from the screenplay

 • an evaluative analysis (1600 – 1800 words).

 Assessment is a combination of exam (70%) and coursework (30%).

 Film Studies and the related areas of Media Studies and Communications and Culture Studies are now well established and popular departments at most UK Universities.
 With this A Level you would be well-placed to apply for places on such courses.

 The course also offers a chance to broaden your knowledge and skills if you are thinking about applying for a degree in English, Art, Psychology, Business or any humanities-based subject.

-If your career pathway lies in Film, Video, Television, Radio, Newspapers, Magazines etc, then A Level Film Studies gives you the chance to show your practical, analytical, creative and academic skills to future employers.
+If your career pathway lies in Film, Video or Television, then A Level Film Studies gives you the chance to show your practical, analytical, creative and academic skills to future employers.